munificent/craftinginterpreters/book/hash-tables.md

 maintain the desired load capacity.

-While we're at it, let's also define a helper function for copying all of the entries of one hash table into another:
+While we're at it, let's also define a helper function for copying all of the entries of one hash table into another.

 ^code table-add-all-h (1 before, 2 after)